whitequark/rainbowth/README.md

 The color scheme must be unpacked in the user's `Packages` folder and writable for Rainbowth to be able to automatically insert its palette.

+The default themes can be located in the `Color Scheme - Default.sublime-package` (or `Color Scheme - Legacy.sublime-package` on newer Sublime Text installations) file in the Sublime Text installation folder.
+Use a zip archive manager to extract the `.tmTheme` file corresponding to the theme you like.
+There is currently no support for the new `.sublime-color-scheme` file format.

 ### Configuration

 Rainbowth's default configuration can be customized by creating a `Rainbowth.sublime-settings` file in `Packages/User`.